mastercomfig/mastercomfig/docs/customization/modules.md

 **How does it work?** It logs things to a file called `tf/cfg/modules.txt`, and then executes that `modules.txt` as a config file.

 ### Advanced
+!!! warning
+    These steps are entirely optional and are only for advanced customization.

 Modules are backed with aliases, so you can easily use them in advanced customization and scripting.

 If you want to disable running a module entirely, you can put (for example) `alias textures` in `user/modules.cfg`.
 This will disable mastercomfig from running texture commands.